sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 - DON'T START THIS WITHOUT CHECKING IN WITH MAGED AS HE HAS SOMETHING ELSE BIG WAITING FOR ME: ON-1960, continue on the research for recipients with an eye towards ElasticSearch and the recipients API
 - [ ] create ticket for US fed require_phone: true fix for multicontent and for committees
+- [ ] House,  for any campaigns that are cwc related, if it fails we need to add the second cwc endpoint. we should nevergo email even if the other endpoints fail.

 ### Awesome new git commands
 https://bootcamp.uxdesign.cc/git-commands-nobody-has-told-you-cd7025bea8db